kandrelczyk/twili-recipes/README.md

 Simple app to help you with cooking.

 Twili is not just a recipe manager.
-It's a cooking assistant app focusing maily on ease of use.
+It's a cooking assistant app focusing mainly on ease of use.
 It's main features include:

 - Use LLM to automatically parse recipes - simply copy and paste recipes from any website (or write them yourself)
-- NextCloud integrationto to easily share recipes between devices
+- NextCloud integration to to easily share recipes between devices
 - Multiplatform support (desktop and mobile)
 - Unique recipe presentation to save you a lot of scrolling